AaltoImagingLanguage/Hakala2024/README.md

 ###
 quickstart

 Download megdata and word vectors from OSF into their respective folders.
 Folder structure has been created for your convenience.
+The project data is stored at https://osf.io/2cbzw/.

 To test whether everything works, you can try running the following command in the morppirepo/zeroshot directory.